-Some of the most famous patent for the Chia Pet, the trademark for the Nike "swoosh" or the code for the next " of " video game.
-These assets all produce significant , and they are all the product of research, trial and error, hard work, and talent, but you can't touch them.
+Some of the most famous capital is knowledge capital: the secret formula for Coca-Cola or the Colonel's chicken, the design behind the next iPhone, the patent for the Chia Pet, the trademark for the Nike 'swoosh' or the code for the next 'Call of Duty' video game.
+These assets all produce significant revenue, and they are all the product of research, trial and error, hard work, and talent, but you can't touch them.

 Knowledge capital largely relies on the talents of people rather than the work of machines, which means companies that want to grow and maintain knowledge capital must grow and maintain talent in their employees.

-Like most assets, knowledge capital can lose value as it ages; that is, it amortizes (depreciation is the used when referring to tangible assets).
-The rate at which a company chooses to amortize intangible assets may result in a book value that differs from the current of the assets.
-Although the Financial Standards Board, the Securities and Exchange , and other regulatory bodies define how and when a company’s assets are reported, companies may employ a variety of accepted methods for recording, depreciating and disposing of assets, which is why must also carefully study the notes to a company’s .
+Like most assets, knowledge capital can lose value as it ages; that is, it amortizes (depreciation is the term used when referring to tangible assets).
+The rate at which a company chooses to amortize intangible assets may result in a book value that differs from the current market value of the assets.
+Although the Financial Accounting Standards Board, the Securities and Exchange Commission, and other regulatory bodies define how and when a company’s assets are reported, companies may employ a variety of accepted methods for recording, depreciating and disposing of assets, which is why analysts must also carefully study the notes to a company’s financial statements.